ysBach/SNU_AOclass/Notebooks/00-0_Preface.md

 1. No human power to develop or maintain IRAF
 2. IRAF has some problems since it's an "old" software
+3. IRAF has some license issue and thus documentation issue happened in the summer of 2019.
-3. Major new facilities in the near future will not use IRAF/IDL
+4. Major new facilities in the near future will not use IRAF/IDL

-The third one will be explained later, since it includes IDL too.
+The last one will be explained later, since it includes IDL too.

 #### 2.1.1.
 Human Power Issues